algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

    - Each significant aspect of the project, such as functions, modules, and workflows, will have dedicated pages for in-depth information.

 3. **Developer-Friendly Templates:**
-   - To facilitate developers in documenting their code effectively, we will provide a [template](Function-documentation-template.md) that guides them on the essential information to include.
+   - To facilitate developers in documenting their code effectively, we will provide a template that guides them on the essential information to include.
-   - This template will streamline the documentation process, ensuring consistency and completeness.
+   - The template will be available on the project GitHub in the folder QA inside the folder documents, the file name is "[Function-documentation-template](Function-documentation-template.md)".
+Developers can use it as a reference when documenting their code.

 4. **Improved Onboarding and Collaboration:**
    - Centralized documentation simplifies onboarding for new team members by providing a single, accessible source of truth.